Transplantation (medicine): Financial compensation

-Monetary compensation for organ donors, in the form of reimbursement for out-of-pocket expenses, has been legalised in Australia, and strictly only in the case of kidney transplant in the case of Singapore (minimal reimbursement is offered in the case of other forms of organ harvesting by Singapore).
+Monetary compensation for organ donors, in the form of reimbursement for out-of-pocket expenses, has been legalised in Australia; however, it has been strictly limited to the case of a kidney transplant.
+Moreover, in Singapore, the country's government offers minimal reimbursement in the case of other forms of organ harvesting.
 Kidney disease organizations in both countries have expressed their support.

 In compensated donation, donors get money or other compensation in exchange for their organs.
 This practice is common in some parts of the world, whether legal or not, and is one of the many factors driving medical tourism.

-In the illegal black market the donors may not get sufficient after-operation care, the price of a kidney may be above $160,000, middlemen take most of the money, the operation is more dangerous to both the donor and receiver, and the receiver often gets hepatitis or HIV.
-In legal markets of Iran the price of a kidney is $2,000 to $4,000.
+In the illegal black market, the donors may not get sufficient after-operation care, the price of a kidney may be above $160,000, middlemen take most of the money, the operation is more dangerous to both the donor and receiver, and the receiver often gets hepatitis or HIV.
+In Iran's legal markets, the price of a kidney varies from $2,000 to $4,000.

-An article by Gary Becker and Julio Elias on "Introducing Incentives in the market for Live and Cadaveric Organ Donations" said that a free market could help solve the problem of a scarcity in organ transplants.
+An article by Gary Becker and Julio Elias, "Introducing Incentives in the market for Live and Cadaveric Organ Donations", stated that a free market could help solve the problem of a scarcity in organ transplants.
 Their economic modeling was able to estimate the price tag for human kidneys ($15,000) and human livers ($32,000).

+The consensus of American Economic Association members is that organ trade should be allowed, with 70% in favor and 16% opposed.
+Another literature review, looking at the publications of 72 economic researchers who have studied organ trade, reached a similar conclusion: 68% supported legalization of the organ trade, while only 21% opposed it.
+One scholar argues that once the organ trade became legalized in Iran, it did not end the under-the-table sales in organs.

-In the United States, The National Organ Transplant Act of 1984 made organ sales illegal.
+In the United States, the National Organ Transplant Act of 1984 made organ sales illegal.
 In the United Kingdom, the Human Organ Transplants Act 1989 first made organ sales illegal, and has been superseded by the Human Tissue Act 2004.
 In 2007, two major European conferences recommended against the sale of organs.
 The recent emergence of websites and personal advertisements for organs among listed transplant candidates has intensified ethical debates surrounding organ sales, directed donation, "good Samaritan" donation, and current U.S. organ allocation policies.
 These developments have raised concerns about fairness, equity, and potential exploitation.
 However, bioethicist Jacob M. Appel has argued that public solicitation of organs through billboards and the internet may ultimately increase the overall supply of organs, potentially benefiting patients awaiting transplants.

 In an experimental survey, Elias, Lacetera, and Macis (2019) found that preferences regarding compensation for kidney donors are deeply rooted in moral considerations.
 Participants particularly opposed direct payments made by patients to donors, viewing such transactions as violations of fairness principles.